gujarati1/firebaseauthallsociallogin/README.md

 - [x] Add Authentication with Email and Password
 - [x] Add Authentication with Google
 - [x] Add Authentication with Facebook
-- [ ] Add Authentication with Phone number
+- [x] Add Authentication with Apple
-- [ ] Add Authentication with Apple
+- [x] Add Authentication with Twitter
-- [ ] Add Authentication with Twitter
+- [x] Add Authentication with Phone number